-The next year, in the year when children turn nine older, they are welcomed to the Lord’s Table and receive First Holy Communion.
+The next year, in the year when children turn nine or older, they are welcomed to the Lord’s Table and receive Eucharist.
 This is the climax of their Christian initiation.

 Celebrations of the Sacraments are not isolated events.
 They take their place within a process of growth in faith from birth to adolescence.
 Discernment of a child's readiness for the Sacraments by parents and pastor is more important than the child's age or year level and might meant that the Sacraments are celebrated later than the norm.
 (If you have any concerns, you are welcome to discuss this with one of our priests at the Parent Information Night.)

 - At least one of the child's parents must be Catholic.

 - Both parents must be agreeable to the child proceeding with these sacraments.

 - A Baptism certificate for the child must be provided.